Conference Programme 2020

 There are other issues of importance as well.
 The global battle against climate change has ushered in tough new rules and regulations which will continue to impact and challenge tanker shipping.
 And the era of digitalisation and big data, as well as technical innovations such as 3D printing, offer the chance to lower operational costs for tanker shipping quite considerably.

 The 2020 Conference will inevitably focus on the impact of Covid-19 on tanker shipping and will look at how it is affecting the crude, products, chemicals, and gas tanker markets.
 The event will also analyse and assess other influential market factors over the short, medium and long term, giving attendees a unique and privileged insight into where tankers markets are now, and where they are likely to be heading.
 While tanker ship owning and operating will be a primary focus, the event will also assess related support sectors, such as classification, bunker supply, law, ship agency and supplies, ship technology, logistics and terminal handling and storage.
 The conference is a must-attend, not only for tanker owners and operators, but all companies that provide products and services to this sector of the shipping industry.
 The intention is that attendees will leave the TMS Tanker Conference with a much clearer idea not just about the effects of the pandemic on tanker shipping and trades, but about likely longer term trade patterns over the coming decade, underlying political and economic influences and key regulatory and technical developments.
 As a result, attendees will be well placed to take decisions that will facilitate longer term business growth.

 Conference Programme Outline

 Registration and refreshments

 Inaugural Address by

-Session 1: Tanker trades – assessing the longer-term picture
+Session 1: Tanker trades – assessing the longer-term picture in the new normal

-- Climate change actions – what will be the cumulative impact on tanker shipping of global governmental environment initiatives?
+- Climate change actions – what will be the impact on tanker shipping of global governmental environment initiatives?